UBC-MDS/introduction-machine-learning/chapters/en/slides/module8/module8_01.md

 That means we can `fit` on the training set and `predict` a numeric prediction.

-We see that `predict` returns the predicted housing prices for our examples.
+We see that `predict` returns the predicted snake weight for our examples.

 ---